-Serving our area with NPR news, sports, gospel, jazz and R&B for 30 years, 89.9, WRVS is a 41,000 watt powerhouse.
+Serving our area with NPR news, sports, gospel, jazz and R&B for 36 years, WRVS is a 41,000 watt powerhouse.
 We are a listener-supported public radio service of Elizabeth City State University.

-Listener support is the key to keeping your favorite programs on the air.
+Listener support is the KEY to keeping your favorite programs on the air!

 WRVS was the brainchild of former Chancellor, Dr. Jimmy Jenkins who hired David C. Linton to help the University realize his dream.
 Linton was brought in as Special Assistant to the Chancellor for Media Development and helped work with the FCC, engineers, and others to get the station on the air.
-Linton, who served as the station's first general manager and program director, also coined the original slogan "Wonderful Radio Viking Style."
+Linton, who served as the station's first general manager and program director, also coined the original moniker "Wonderful Radio Viking Style."
 The original staff consisted of Paula Sutton, Public Affairs Director/ On-Air Personality; Andre Smith, News/Sports Director; Dorothy Keith, Traffic Director/ Gospel Announcer and a group of talented students.

 The original student staff consisted of Ed Oakley (On-Air Personality/Public affairs), Gary Shearod (On-Air Personality/Student Music Director), Aerek Stephens (Sports/On-Air Personality), "The Almost Famous" Darius Morris (On-Air Personality/Sports), Stephanie Allen (News/Public Affairs), Pamela Brown (News/Public Affairs) and, Alvera Gunn (News/Public Affairs).